 Dummy alarm box

-This is arguably the cheapest option.
 A dummy alarm box is literally a hollow box that you mount to your wall that makes it look like you’ve a burglar alarm installed.

 Some of them even have flashing LED lights to give the appearance of it being functional.